1946 Madras Presidency Legislative Assembly election: T. Prakasam

-Kamaraj and Kerala Pradesh Congress Committee President K. Madhava Menon supported C. N. Muthuranga Mudaliar for the post of chief minister and were opposed to Prakasam's candidacy.
+Kamaraj and Kerala Pradesh Congress Committee President K. Madhava Menon supported C. N. Muthuranga Mudaliar for the post of prime minister and were opposed to Prakasam's candidacy.
 Rajaji and the Reform Group observed neutrality because of a prior agreement from 1937, which stipulated that the next Congress government would be headed by a member from Andhra.
 This led to the election of T. Prakasam by 82 votes to 69.
 Difference of opinion arose between Prakasam and Kamaraj over several issues including the inclusion of Madhava Menon in the cabinet.
 Kamaraj supported his inclusion and Prakasam supported Raghava Menon who belonged to the pro-Rajaji group.
 Dissatisfaction with Prakasam's textile mill policies and his slow implementation of prohibition, lead to his fall.
 Prakasam was voted out of power and submitted his resignation on 14 March 1947.
 The Reform Group allied with other opponents of Prakasam for his ouster.